 FSD 33 - Education Assistance at a Lycée in Canada

-33.1.2 The deputy head may authorize payment of the cost of tuition, prescribed textbooks and school supplies (as determined under the provisions of the definitions of FSD 34) incurred at a lycée in Canada in respect of children who:
+33.1.2 Subject to subsection 33.1.1, the deputy head may authorize payment of the cost of tuition, prescribed textbooks and school supplies as determined under the provisions of the definitions of FSD 34 – Education Allowances incurred at a lycée in Canada in respect of children who:

-(a) were registered in the French lycée system during the assignment of the employee abroad;
+- were registered in the French lycée system during the previous assignment of the employee abroad;

-For purposes of this section, a child must qualify for assistance in accordance with the provisions of FSD 34.1.1(a), that is, the child must be aged 3 years and 8 months as of September 1 of the school year.
+33.1.3 With respect to subsection 33.1.2, a child must qualify for assistance in accordance with the provisions of paragraph 34.1.1(a) of FSD 34 – Education Allowances, that is, the child must be aged 3 years and 8 months as of September 1 of the school year.

 33.2.1 Payment authorized in accordance with subsection 33.1.2 shall normally be limited to a period of a maximum of six years immediately following the employee's assignment to Canada from abroad or the date on which the employee commences rotational employment, whichever is most recent.

 33.2.2 The deputy head may consider on an individual basis one exception to the limitation prescribed in subsection 33.2.1 of one assignment in Canada due to operational requirements or extenuating circumstances beyond the employee’s control.
 The discretion extends to situations where an employee is assigned to or from Canada during the academic year.
 The use of the discretion would not normally apply where the child will complete the schooling during or at the end of this additional assignment.

 33.2.3 Notwithstanding the provisions of subsections 33.2.1 and 33.2.2, the appropriate foreign service interdepartmental coordinating committee may consider additional requests in exceptional circumstances.